aravind-sadharani/chandraveena/src/blog/r18-gurjari-todi/index.md

 **Scale** - Sa re ga Ma Pa dha Ni

-The ga and Ma in Raga Gurjari Todi can be regarded as originating from the Shuddha Todi scale.
+We could argue that ga and Ma in Raga Gurjari Todi come from from the Shuddha Todi scale.
+But this raises the question: which part is Bhairav and which part is Todi?
+Can Gurjari Todi be considered the same as dropping Pa from Shuddha Todi?

-This brings up the question, where is Bhairav in Gurjari Todi, and which part is Todi.
-Can Gurjari Todi be the same as dropping Pa from Shuddha Todi?
+To understand this better, we need to recognize that Todi is characterised by a very flat **re** and **ga**, what we call *atikomalatama* svar.
+Based on the *Samvaad* principle of Indian music, this would entail the corresponding fifths to be very flat.
+Thus, in Shuddha Todi, dha is very flat.
+Besides, Pa is already *Alpatva* (sparingly used).
+In contrast, in Bhairav, dha is a sharper note with a matching sharper re as well.
+Further, dha is often played as *andolita* (shaken or oscillated).

-Now, Todi is typically characterised by a very flat re and ga - what we call atikomalatama svar.
-Based on *Samvaad* principle of Indian music, this would entail the corresponding fifths to be very flat.
-In Shuddha Todi, dha is very flat, and Pa is *Alpatva*.
-However, in Bhairav, dha is a sharper note (has a sharper re as well), often played with andolita (oscillation of note).
-Gurjari Todi takes this aspect of Bhairav.
-This in turn raises the pitch of re and ga, compared to Shuddha Todi, as may be noticed in the playing.
-This also differentiates it from Shuddha Todi.
-However, I would say that it still evokes a dominant feeling of Todi more than Bhairav, mostly because of the ga - Ma - Ni triad.
+Gurjari Todi retains this aspect of Bhairav which raises the pitch of re and dha, compared to Shuddha Todi.
+This also forces ga to be a bit sharper as well.
+As a keen enthusiast of Indian Classical music, you may notice this in the playing.
+While this differentiates it from Shuddha Todi, it still retains a dominant feeling of Todi more than Bhairav, mostly because of the ga - Ma - Ni triad.

 Thus, it is more accurate to say that Raga Gurjari Todi is a mixture of Raga Gurjari and Raga Shuddha Todi.
 This is what we call a *Jod* Raga, a mixture of two scales.
 This is also a *Pancham Varjit* (fifth dropped) shadav (hexatonic) scale.